nuldius/lua-dun-gen/README.md

 A simple Lua library for randomly generating grid-based dungeon maps that appear handcrafted

 ## Features
-- A Love2D script for demonstrating the library
+- A Love2D script for demonstrating the library (main.lua)

 ## Usage
 - TODO

 ## To-do
-- Dungeon:getRooms()
+- Dungeon:getRooms() (returns an array of rectangles)
-- Finish the "How it works" section of this readme
+- Rewrite "class" functionality in favor of... not class functionality. :D

 ## Issues
-- WIP
+- Occasionally, rooms will touch.
+(May or may not be a "problem")

 ## How it works
 The goal in mind is producing dungeons that look more handcrafted rather than noisy.
 Some inspiration can be taken from cyclical dungeon generation and TinyKeep's generation algorithm.
 To achieve this, I've used the following method: